 Launching a new product can be exciting and of course, everybody expects high revenues from it.
 However, there are a lot of things need to be done such as research, strategies etc. In order to minimize the risk of the failure, it is necessary to use the correct marketing of a new product, the right techniques that can draw consumers’ attention to the newly emerged, little-known product, make it popular and purchased.
 The main thing for each business is to find its effective strategy of developing and promoting a new product.

 Marketing strategy for a new product launch is a practical tool by which the manufacturer or a provider of the service can create the product needed by the consumer, where necessary, when necessary and at a price that satisfies the consumer.

 - Set your launch goals.
 What do you want the launch to look like?
 Is it more about awareness or maybe sales?
 You need to set this key performance index for the new product.
 It is very important since while launching the question will be “What can I do to reach my goals?”

 - Define your target audience.
 The question is who will buy your product or use your services?
 Who is your target group, which consumer is interesting to you, to whom you are generally guided?
 Find out what their problem is and how you could solve it with your product.
-Without understanding of who your target consumer is, you cannot understand what you need to do and how to sell it later.
+Without an understanding of who your target consumer is, you cannot understand what you need to do and how to sell it later.

 - Research on your competitors.
 Choose several competitors and find out what product or service they have that’s similar to yours?
 Decide how you would convince a consumer to purchase your product or service?
 In order to do that, see the next step.

-- Bring out the features and advantages as well as benefits of your product.
-Taking into account the problems, needs, wants and desires of your target audience, find out what can attract customers and can make your product more competitive.
+- Bring out the features and advantages as well as the benefits of your product.
+Taking into account the problems, needs wants and desires of your target audience, find out what can attract customers and can make your product more competitive.